WarpWing/blog/src/content/posts/NYT-AISuicide.md

 # Introduction
 I recently read this [article](https://archive.ph/2024.10.23-142919/https://www.nytimes.com/2024/10/23/technology/characterai-lawsuit-teen-suicide.html) by the New York Times that talks about the tragic death of 14 year-old Sewell Setzer III, who became emotionally attached to an AI chatbot named after Daenerys Targaryen from Game of Thrones.
 The article explores how Sewell's deepening relationship with the AI, facilitated through the Character.AI platform, led to his isolation, mental health struggles, and ultimately, his suicide.
-His mother has since filed a lawsuit against Character.AI, alleging that the company's technology is dangerous and lacks adequate safeguards for young users.
+His mother has since filed a lawsuit against character.ai, alleging that the company's technology is dangerous and lacks adequate safeguards for young users.
 It's a dark and incredibly hard to read article that raises important questions about the role of AI companionship in mental health and the responsibilities of tech companies in ensuring user safety.
 I won't provide a big introduction like I would normally do.
 I'd advise that people that are interested in this story outside of my analysis to visit the article linked in this paragraph.